-CHANGED PROGRAMMING PROCESS: FOCUSED PROGRAMMING
+FOCUSED PROGRAMMING

-Two alternative options for developing sets of projects have been discussed by the CMAQ Project Selection Committee (PSC): a "broadcast" call for projects, similar to the approach used in prior CMAQ programming cycles, and "direct programming," in which projects would come from existing state, regional, subregional, and local plans and programs.
-The Committee has recommended a hybrid of the two, deeming a modified call for projects to be an essential process that should be supplemented by "direct identification" of projects by groups of experts in various aspects of transportation.
-The directly identified projects would be considered along with the proposals submitted in response to the modified call.
+A hybrid of two alternatives for developing sets of projects will be used by the CMAQ Project Selection Committee (PSC): a modified "broadcast" call for projects, similar to the approach used in prior CMAQ programming cycles, and "direct programming," in which projects will come from existing state, regional, subregional, and local plans and programs.
+The modified call for projects will be supplemented by "direct identification" of projects by groups of experts in various aspects of transportation.
+The directly identified projects will be considered along with the proposals submitted in response to the modified call.